 The federal development bank KfW has expanded and eased access and terms on two existing loan programs:

-KfW has introduced a variety of special programmes to suit companies of different sizes and ages.
-These programmes include generous terms and conditions on consortial financing for larger projects, as well as emergency liquidity aid for SMEs, micro-enterprises and freelancers/self-employed persons experiencing financial difficulties as a result of the corona crisis.
+KfW has introduced a variety of special programs to suit companies of different sizes and ages.
+These programmes include generous terms and conditions on consortial financing for larger projects, as well as emergency liquidity aid for SMEs, micro-enterprises and freelancers/self-employed persons experiencing financial difficulties as a result of the coronavirus crisis.

 Please refer to the KfW website for details on loan program conditions.
 Applications for all these can be made through high-street banks.